mackenziekbrooks/dci101-f22/docs/assignments.md

 ### Attendance Policy

 I get it, life happens.
 If you need to miss class, please email me in advance (before noon on class day if possible).
 It helps me plan our activities if I know how many students will be attending and keeps me from worrying that you've fallen in the river.
-After two unexcused absences, each subsequent unexcused absence will drop your final grade by 1/3 grade (from B+ to B, for example).

 ## Assignments